tarasovan/SLICE-public/README.md

 **Examples:**

 This folder contains all transforms and data used in the paper.
+There is a README for more details.

 ***********